Encoding Strategies for Long-Term Learning

 Teachers who address all three processes maximise their impact on long-term learning.

 Begin by replacing passive activities with active ones, such as turning reading assignments into guided note-taking with specific prompts for elaboration.
-Start each lesson with a brief retrieval practice of yesterday's content and end with students explaining one key concept to a partner.
+Start each lesson with a brief retrieval practise of yesterday's content and end with students explaining one key concept to a partner.
 Choose one encoding strategy to master at a time, implementing it consistently for several weeks before adding another.

 Begin improving encoding in your classroom with these manageable changes.